 - Randy announced we are hosting a MeetUp in Denver on April 2, and listeners are welcome!
 It’s centered on online entrepreneurs, so come and hang out with geeks like us.

-- Leo says a cryptocurrency company lost $137 million(!!) when its founder took his passwords to the grave (ARS Technica, and the fascinating difference between hot and cold wallets — and a lesson we all need to take away.
+- Leo says a cryptocurrency company lost $137 million(!!) when Gerald Cotten, its founder, took his passwords to the grave (ARS Technica, and the fascinating difference between hot and cold wallets — and a lesson we all need to take away.

 - Gary found an article on a Colorado company making electric planes to help with the commercial pilot shortage.